efwatts/LRP_Troubleshooting/Iso-Seq/README.md

 # Iso-Seq

+## Required installations:
+The bioconda library 'isoseq3' can be installed via `conda install bioconda::isoseq3`

 ## Use _bamtools_ to ensure that only qv10 reads from CCS are input <br />
 __Input file(s):__ <br />
  - raw_reads.ccs.bam <br />